 The salary is very competitive and a likely salary progression scenario for the next four years is located on our Web site at the Nuclear Safety Professional Development Pay Program page.
-Each selectee will receive a signing bonus (recruitment incentive) of 10% of the starting salary.
-To learn about other reasons to choose NRC, see our Employee Benefits page.
+Eligible selectees may receive a signing bonus (recruitment incentive) of 10% of the starting salary.
+To learn about other reasons to choose NRC, see our Benefits page.

 Where will I work?

 Employees in the NSPDP program will work either at our headquarters in Rockville, Maryland, just outside of Washington, D.C., or in one of our four Regional Office locations: Region I, King of Prussia, Pennsylvania, just outside Philadelphia; Region II, Atlanta, Georgia; Region III, Lisle, Illinois, just outside Chicago; or Region IV, Arlington, Texas, near Dallas (see our Location page).

 How do I apply?

 The opportunity to apply for the NSPDP typically occurs every Fall between September and mid-November, based on the agency’s needs.